-Become a Precinct Committe Person
+Become a Precinct Committe Person in Oregon

 Did you know you can participate in the democratic process at the local level?

 In the state of Oregon, there is a representative position known as the Precinct Committee Person (PCP).
 The PCP is a large driving force in the organization of local parties.
-Precinct Committee Persons (or PCPs) are the entry-level officials of the Democratic Party in Oregon.
+Precinct Committee Persons (or PCPs) are the entry-level officials of the Democratic Party of Oregon.
 They represent the people that live within their precinct to their county Democratic Party.

 How does it work?